Benzotriazoles

 EU Proposes 27 Substances for Evaluation in Draft CoRAP Update 2026-2028

-ECHA has proposed 27 substances for evaluation in the draft 2026-2028 Community Rolling Action Plan (CoRAP), with final adoption expected in March 2026.
-Manufacturers and importers should prepare for potential data requests and future regulatory measures, such as restrictions or harmonised classification.
+ECHA has proposed 27 substances for evaluation in the draft 2026-2028 Community Rolling Action Plan with final adoption expected in March 2026.
+Impacted companies should prepare for mandatory data requests and potential future regulatory restrictions or harmonized classification changes for listed substances.

 Japan Designates UV-328, Methoxychlor, and Dechlorane Plus as Class I Specified Chemical Substances

-Japan has designated UV-328, Methoxychlor, and Dechlorane Plus as Class I Specified Chemical Substances, triggering manufacture and import bans from February 2025.
-Companies must urgently audit supply chains for impacted articles—including electronics, adhesives, and coatings—to meet the June 2025 deadline for product import prohibitions.
+Japan has designated UV-328, Methoxychlor, and Dechlorane Plus as Class I Specified Chemical Substances, prohibiting their manufacture and import from February 2025.
+Supply chain audits for these substances in articles like electronics and coatings are essential to avoid market access disruptions when product import bans take effect in June 2025.

 Related topics